Your journey, your parking.

 - MU Housing residence hall

-- Off-campus and commuting
+- Off-campus and commuting from farther away

 - You’ll pick your parking based on the available parking tier that best fits your budget and commute.